mirelamin/duckietown-visualization/README.md

 published in a different namespace under the transform `/map` to provide the feature of turning off a certain category of map elements.

+## Using duckietown_visualization with your pipeline
+Go through the example code in the package `visualization_example` to understand how to use `duckietown_visualization`.

+- First, create a list of duckiebot names which you want to visualize in a yaml file similar to `visualization_example/config/example.yaml`
+- For each duckiebot, publish a transform from frame `duckiebot_link` to that duckiebot. `duckiebot_link` is a fixed frame which is the origin of your measurements for each duckiebot.
+- It may so happen that your coordinate system does not match with the `duckietown-world` coordinate system, which has the origin on the bottom left.
+You can account for this by publishing a static transform between frame `map` and frame `duckiebot_link`.
+An example is present in `visualization_example/launch/example.launch`.
+Note that if your coordinate frame aligns with the `map` frame, you would still need to broadcast a transform , which in this case would be an identity transform.